We recognise and welcome our equality duties as set out in the Equality Act 2010 and give due regard to our need to:

 We are committed to the development of cohesive communities both within our school’s physical boundaries and within our local, national and global environments.
 Our school embraces the aim of working together with others to improve children’s educational and health and wellbeing outcomes, and notes the rights set out in the UN Convention on the Rights of the Child.
+Ofsted recognise our, "strong stance on diversity and equality."
+[Ofsted, 2017, School Inspection Report]

 How we identify our equalities objectives

-In line with our statutory duties we publish equalities information annually and publish and report on equalities objectives every three years.
+In line with our statutory duties we publish equalities information annually and publish and report on equalities objectives every four years.
 We have set ourselves specific and measurable objectives that will help us achieve the aims of the general equality duty

 - Equalities information is found on the website (see link below).